All Episodes

 Same thing.

-And how come when you do it or somebody with maybe a different political bent or political point of view, they just don't like it when it happens to them.
+And how come when you do it, or somebody with maybe a different political bent or political point of view, they just don't like it when it happens to them?

-It's sort of like all of a sudden uh the idea that a politician might be canceled from Twitter has finally entered the consciousness of all the leftist woke, you know, so-called news organizations in America.
+It's sort of like all of a sudden the idea that a politician might be canceled from Twitter has finally entered the consciousness of all the leftist woke, you know, so-called news organizations in America.

 They're not news organizations.

-And And they can't believe that politicians might be silenced.
+And they can't believe that politicians might be silenced.

 And I'm like, well, where were you when Donald Trump lost his platform?